chaitu236/nilrt-net-boot/README.md

    address on the new network.
 You can change the `192.168.92.X` subnet if it's already in use.
 Be sure to update dnsmasq.conf accordingly.

+   Note that dhcp-boot=grubx64.efi should be present in dnsmasq settings.

 3. Run `dnsmasq --no-daemon --conf-file=dnsmasq.conf --tftp-root="$PWD/tftpboot" --interface=demoEth`
    to launch DHCP and TFTP services.